Axenide/Dotfiles/README.md

 If you just want good [Pywalfox](https://github.com/Frewacom/pywalfox/) support, install the [PywalZen](https://zen-browser.app/themes/d2953516-d239-4ef8-aac5-b238e3dc0360) theme I made!

 > [!NOTE]
-> I also modified some shortcuts to make them analog to the ones I use in Hyprland.
+> I also modified some shortcuts to make them similar to the ones I use in Hyprland.

 | Keys                | Action                  |
 |--------------------:|:------------------------|